thereyeslab/Smol-FIESTA/docs/documentation.md

 - Filters out short, noisy events (< min_time).

 Outputs:
-- list of durations of all qualifying bound events
+- List of durations of all qualifying bound events

 `constrained_record`:
 Records constrained diffusion (where a molecule is partially confined but not fully bound) and what follows after.
 (Constrained diffusion (state == 1) followed by either: Free diffusion (== 0) or Binding (== 2)
 What It Does:
 - Identifies segments of constrained diffusion (min_time_constrained ≤ time ≤ max_time_constrained).
-- Then checks the duration of the following event .
+- Then checks the duration of the following event.
 If it's long enough (≥ min_time_bound), it's considered successful.
 - Outputs: Counts:
-How often constrained diffusion is followed by: Diffusion (code 0) and Binding (code ≥ 2)
+How often is constrained diffusion followed by: Diffusion (code 0) and Binding (code ≥ 2)

 `diffusion_record`: Analyzes diffusive segments of a track to find how long diffusion lasts before a molecule binds again.